Triangular diplomacy: Détente

-Following the Vietnam War, Kissinger sought to reshape the U.S. approach to international relations, seeking a balance of power which can produce stability between the three key players in the international system; the Soviet Union, the United States, and China, and subsequently reduce military and political tensions.
-Triangular diplomacy consequently included the aim of achieving this balance of power and pursuing the policy of détente with the Soviet Union, as Nixon and Kissinger saw that correlating the interests of each power was instrumental in stabilizing the international order.
+Following the Vietnam War, Kissinger sought to reshape the U.S. approach to international relations, seeking a balance of power which could produce stability and thereby reduce military and political tensions between the three main players in the international order; the Soviet Union, the United States, and China.
+Triangular diplomacy consequently included the aim of achieving this balance of power and pursuing the policy of détente with the Soviet Union.

-In The White House Years, Kissinger argued that the opening to China and détente with the Soviets were connected policies, intended to exploit the pre-existing tensions between the states in American interest.
-Stating that it was better for the United States “to be closer to either Moscow or Peking than either was to the other”, as American bargaining power would strengthen two-fold.
+In The White House Years, Kissinger argued that the connected policies of rapprochement with China and détente with the Soviet Union advanced American interests.
+He reasoned that it was better for the United States “to be closer to either Moscow or Peking than either was to the other.”

-Key outcomes of triangular diplomacy during this period include the Strategic Arms Limitation Treaty (SALT), the signing of the Shanghai Communiqué and the Camp David Accords, each of which were achieved as a result of Kissinger and Nixon's policy.

-However, depicted as a sign of American political weakness, the policy of détente was ultimately overhauled.
-American nationalists saw the policy as a way for the Soviet Union to manipulate the U.S. under the pretenses of diplomacy, evidenced by their refusal to ratify the Strategic Arms Limitation Treaty and the gains received from Willy Brandt's Ostpolitik.
-In addition, the Soviet invasion of Afghanistan in 1979 solidified the re-invigoration of Cold War hostilities and the conclusive end of the détente period.
-As a result, Nixon and Kissinger were removed from political power, to be succeeded by the administration of Gerald Ford, and triangular diplomacy was overlooked for the remainder of the Cold War.
+Key outcomes of triangular diplomacy during this period include the Strategic Arms Limitation Treaty (SALT), the signing of the Shanghai Communiqué and the Camp David Accords.
+However, the policy of détente was ultimately overhauled as it was depicted as a sign of American political weakness.
+American nationalists saw the policy as a way for the Soviet Union to manipulate the U.S. under the pretenses of diplomacy, evidenced by what the nationalists saw as the Soviets's refusal to ratify the Strategic Arms Limitation Treaty.
+In addition, the Soviet invasion of Afghanistan in 1979 solidified the re-invigoration of Cold War hostilities and marked the conclusive end of détente.
+With the election of Gerald Ford, triangular diplomacy was overlooked for the remainder of the Cold War.